seel-channel/scroll_navigation/README.md

 - Page movement when tapping an icon.
 - Indicator that follows the scroll.
 - Works with the back button.
+- Fancy animations on Floating Buttons.
 - Customizable colors.
+- Easy and powerful implementation! :)

 ---